Types of Cryptocurrency Explained

 Stellar lumen is an intermediary currency that facilitates currency exchange.
 Stellar allows a user to send any currency they own to someone else in a different currency.
 Jed McCaleb founded the open-source network Stellar and created the network’s native currency in 2014.

 Cryptocurrency in an IRA

-Did you know that you can invest in these six different cryptocurrencies within your IRA at Equity Trust?
+Did you know that you can invest in these cryptocurrencies within your IRA at Equity Trust?
 Learn about the potential tax advantages, how to get started and more about digital currency in a self-directed retirement account with our free guide.

 Prior to making any investment decisions, please consult with the appropriate legal, tax, and/or investment professionals for advice.
 As a self-directed IRA custodian, ETC will not provide investment advice or risk assessment of any investment.
 The digital currency market may experience a high degree of volatility and clients should consult with an investment professional before any investment is made.